Roberto Micheletti: President of the National Congress

 Micheletti presided over the National Congress of Honduras from 25 January 2006 until 28 June 2009.
 Although he was a member of the same party as Manuel Zelaya, there had been conflict between the two politicians before the constitutional crisis.

-Presidency (2009-2010)
+Presidenct Acting of Honduras (2009–2010)

 The Ministerio Publico's office charged Manuel Zelaya with violations of the constitution, laws and court orders.
 The Supreme Court issued an arrest warrant.
-On the morning of June 28, 2009, the military arrested President Zelaya and deported him to Costa Rica.
+On the morning of Sunday, June 28, 2009, the military arrested President Zelaya and deported him to Costa Rica.

 After a resignation letter from President Manuel Zelaya was read to the National Congress of Honduras, which Zelaya later denied writing, Zelaya was dismissed as president, by a show of hands in the National Congress, on 28 June.
 Congress, under Articles 1, 2, 3, 4, 205, 220, subsections 20, 218, 242, 321, 322 and 323 of the Constitution of the Republic, unanimously agreed to: